wp-plugins/spider-facebook/readme.txt

 * Facebook Request Dialog for sending a Facebook Request from one Facebook user to one or more Facebook users.
 * Facebook Register
 * The plugin can be used to add social sharing buttons for specific and/or all posts and pages.
 * Possibility of displaying  Facebook plugins within two color schemes: light and dark to best fit the website overall colors.
+* Spider Facebook can be either used as a widget or plugin (to use for either widget area or specific pages/posts).

 In addition to the social integration widgets, Facebook plugin allows having registration possibility with Facebook, which is one of the most common features for the high-end websites. (commercial version)
 Multiple registration possibilities (auto registration, username and password, as well as username/password and Captcha). (commercial version)